 - Taste: Tart, tangy

 Mango, known as the king of fruits in India, is also used in powder form as a spice.
 Unripened mangoes are used to form this powder which provides a tartness.
 Often, if you do not have this on hand, lemon juice can be used as a substitute.
+This is a key spice in Chaat Masala and Sandwich Masala spice blends.

 23. Mustard Seeds